bernardmaltais/GC-Quickstarts-Foundation/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-This template allows you to deploy a simple Windows VM using the latest patched version.
-This will deploy a A2 size VM in the resource group location and return the fully qualified domain name of the VM.
-The VM will have all the necessary toold installed to start deploying GC PBMM Azure templates and deployments.
+This template allows you to deploy a temporary Azure Development Windows VM using the latest patched Windows version.
+This will deploy a B2ms size VM in the resource group location and return the fully qualified domain name of the VM.
+The VM will have all the necessary tools installed to start deploying GC PBMM Azure templates and deployments.